ananyag0/ananyag0/README.md

-👋 Hey there :)

-🖥️ ⚙️  I'm a 3rd year Computer Science undergrad @ Georgia Tech
+👋 Hey there :)  I'm a 3rd year Computer Science undergrad @ Georgia Tech 🚀 Lets chat ananyagarg@gatech.edu

-🤖 👥 Concentrating in AI + HCI

-💼 🖋️ Minoring in IT management

-🎯 👩🏻‍💻 Excited to combine explore Product Management & combine my software dev expertise with my experience leading products.

-🚀 📫 Lets chat ananyagarg@gatech.edu

 <!---
 ananyag0/ananyag0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.